DrrDom/rdkit-scripts/README.md

 `remove_dupl_rdkit` - remove duplicates by InChi keys comparison within the input file or relatively to a reference file.

 `rmsd_rdkit` - calculate RMSD for input MOL2/PDBQT/SDF files.
 Automatically calculate RMSD for maximum common substructure if full atom matching was failed.
 Symmetry checking was implemented.
+Can also pre-align molecules to calculate minimum RMSD (not suitable for docking poses).

 `sanitize_rdkit` - remove compounds with RDKit sanitization errors and add to output molecules the number of double bonds, unspecified stereocenters and total charge.